TykTechnologies/tykctl/README.md

 # Tykctl

-Tykctl is a command line tool that can be used to interact with tyk components (tyk cloud,tyk gateway and tyk dashboard.At the moment the services supported are:
+Tykctl is a command line tool that can be used to interact with tyk cloud.

-1. Tyk cloud

 ## Overview